MISK-DSI-2020-01/week_2/README.md

 For the rest of the week, we'll explore version control and command line tools and then more onto classical statistics.

+You can find the introduction to version control in this [readme](https://github.com/MISK-DSI-2020-01/misk-dev-tools/blob/main/materials/03_version_control.md).

 ## Schedule

 Unless otherwise noted, group session can be accessed in [this Zoom room](https://us02web.zoom.us/j/7012194926)